Texte plus gros Texte plus petit

 • Cursillo was introduced In IRELAND with the help of the United States.
 Today, it is present in 7 dioceses.
 There are 6 Schools of Leaders whose primary concern is the study of the original charism of the Cursillo Movement.

-• Hungary took the Cursillo Movement to ROMANIA in 1990.
+• Austria took the Cursillo Movement to HUNGARY in 1989.

 • The Cursillo movement was introduced to CZECH REPUBLIC and SLOVAKIA from Germany.
 The first Cursillo weekends took place in 1991 in the Archdiocese of Olomouc.
 Cursillo spread in the Dioceses of Olomouc, Brno, Hradec Kralove, Ostrava-Opava and Prague.
 More than 1000 Cursillistas have experienced the three-day Cursillo weekend during the existence of Czech Cursillo.